XRPLF/xrpl-dev-portal/content/concepts/consensus-protocol/consensus-protections.md

 ## Software Vulnerabilities

 As with any software system, bugs (or intentionally malicious code) in the implementation of the XRP Ledger Consensus Protocol, commonly deployed software packages, or their dependencies, are a problem to be taken seriously.
 Even bugs that cause a server to crash when it sees carefully crafted inputs can be abused to disrupt the progress of the network.
-Ripple takes precautions to address this threat in its reference implementations of XRP Ledger software, including:
+XRP Ledger developers take precautions to address this threat in the reference implementations of XRP Ledger software, including:

 - An [open-source code base](https://github.com/XRPLF/rippled/), so any member of the public can review, compile, and independently test the relevant software.
 - A thorough and robust code review process for all changes to the official XRP Ledger repositories.
-- Digital signatures from Ripple employees on all releases and official software packages.
+- Digital signatures from well-known developers on all releases and official software packages.
 - Regularly-commissioned professional reviews for security vulnerabilities and insecurities.
 - A [bug bounty program](https://ripple.com/bug-bounty/) that rewards security researchers who responsibly disclose vulnerabilities.